widdix/aws-lambda-youtube-dl/README.md

 # aws-lambda-youtube-dl

-Download YouTube (and a [few other sites](https://ytdl-org.github.io/youtube-dl/index.html)) videos to S3 using Lambda.
+Download YouTube (and a [few other sites](https://ytdl-org.github.io/youtube-dl/supportedsites.html)) videos to S3 using Lambda powered by [youtube-dl](https://ytdl-org.github.io/youtube-dl/index.html).

 ## Deploy and Test